Skip to main content

 10:30 am-12 noon

 Just like every episode had its ‘one thing,’ these roundtables are your chance to dig into the ‘one big thing’ on your mind—and get ideas, inspiration, and advice from your fellow WSPRA friends.
-Visit three 25-minute roundtable sessions
+Visit three 25-minute roundtable sessions. **Roundtables are continuing to be added to the program!

 12:00-12:15 pm Closing Remarks and Raffle Prizes